 Releases of the Sasajiscymnus tsugae (aka Sasi or St) predator beetle in residential areas will have an impact on hemlocks across entire neighborhoods and communities!
 These highly mobile beetles will fly from tree to tree and lay eggs wherever they find Hemlock Woolly Adelgid ovisacs, leaving their eggs and larvae behind to feed on HWA concentrations, and develop into new adults.
 Meanwhile, the mature adults keep searching for new sites for feeding and egg-laying.
-Since many local residential properties will benefit from a beetle release, it makes good sense to get multiple owners involved in the process.
+Since many local residential properties will benefit from a beetle release, it can make good sense to get multiple owners involved in the process.

 The good news is that you don’t need unanimity to protect community hemlock areas.
 Releases on one in five or even one in ten properties can provide good coverage over a residential area in several years time.
 And those doing the release will benefit first from the protective activity of the predator beetles.